Hammed-Hassan/Sales_and_Finance_Report/README.md

 **2.** Instill confidence in the organization's financial outlook among investors and management.

+### Key Findings and Insights
+- Financial Performance: The company saw explosive growth from 2019 to 2021, with net sales increasing from $87M to $599M.
+This represents a 304.48% increase in a single year (2020-2021).
+Gross Margin also saw a healthy increase of 297.55% in the same period.
+- Market Performance: Despite the massive growth, the company's Gross Margin Percentage (GM%) has declined year-over-year, from 41.43% in 2019 to 36.43% in 2021.
+- Country Performance: India ($161M) and the USA ($88M) are the top-performing markets in terms of Net Sales for 2021.
+New Zealand and China have the highest Gross Margin Percentages, at 48.23% and 41.07% respectively.
+- Quarterly Performance: The highest-performing quarter in terms of Net Sales was Q2 at $119M, followed by Q4 at $88M.
+The Gross Margin Percentage remained relatively stable across all quarters, with an overall average of 37.11%.

+### Recommendations
+- Address Declining GM%: Investigate the reasons for the year-over-year decline in the Gross Margin Percentage.
+This could be due to increasing costs of goods sold (COGS), which have grown at a slightly faster rate than net sales.
+Identify opportunities to reduce costs or increase prices to improve profitability.
+- Focus on High-Margin Markets: While India and the USA are the largest contributors to sales, it is recommended to analyze the strategies in high-margin countries like New Zealand and China to see if their success can be replicated elsewhere.
+- Leverage Quarterly Insights: Analyze the strong performance in Q2 to understand the key factors contributing to the high sales volume.
+Use these insights to boost sales in other quarters.

+### Conclusion
+The business has shown remarkable growth in net sales, demonstrating a strong and expanding market presence.
+However, this growth has come at the expense of profitability, as indicated by the declining Gross Margin Percentage.
+To ensure sustained and profitable growth, the company must focus on improving its Gross Margin, particularly by addressing the rising COGS and learning from the successful strategies of its high-margin markets.

+#
 ## Technical & Soft Skills
 **Technical Skills:**
 - [x] ETL Methodology: Proficient in Extract, Transform, Load processes for data integration.